Re-entry

 When will I take resit or deferred assessments?

-Undergraduate students normally take resit or deferral assessments during the in-year re-sit and deferred assessment period (IRDAP), which takes place in August each year.
-If they do not pass during IRDAP, and have attempts remaining, they will be re-entered for the following academic year depending on the normal schedule for that assessment.
+Undergraduate students normally take resit assessments during the In-year Resit and Deferred Assessment Period (IRDAP), which ends in August.
+If you do not pass during IRDAP, and have attempts remaining, you will be re-entered to take the assessment the following academic year, following the normal schedule for that assessment.

 Exact dates and deadlines